zanminkian/typed-jest/packages/typed-jest/README.md

 5. Run `pnpm jest` to execute tests.

+> Note: For the projects using `npm` as its package manager, please use `npx typed-jest` instead.

 ## Configuration

 1. Add more CLI configurations after the `pnpm jest` command.
 For example, run `pnpm jest --coverage` to collect test coverage.
 Run `pnpm jest -h` for more CLI options information.